 Monitor eating and sleeping habits.
 Be sure that your child is eating the correct foods.
 Players should be in bed at 9.30 pm on the night before a game and early enough on other nights to ensure that adequate rest is being taken.

 Help your child keep his priorities correct.
-He needs to maintain a focus on schoolwork, relationships, and other things in life besides football.
-However you and he have made a commitment to the Club so help him to honor that commitment.
+He needs to maintain a focus on school-work, relationships, and other things in life besides football.
+However you and he have made a commitment to the Club so help him to honour that commitment.